 Pollination requirements: None.
 It is self fertile but will do better with another type nearby.

 Blackberry Planting And Care.

-The last photo is an example of a potted 4” 'Columbia Giant' blackberry, however, it is not the exact plant that you will receive.
-Your plant will be approximately 1-2 years old and 1’-2’tall.
+You are purchasing two plants grown in individual 1/2 gallon size containers, which are removed and your plants are shrink wrapped in plastic for shipping purposes.
+The last photo is an example of a 1/2 potted gallon 'Columbia Giant' blackberry, however, it is not the exact plant that you will receive.
+Your plants will be approximately 1-2 years old and 1’-2’tall.

 Please feel free to email us at firstname.lastname@example.org if you would like more information prior to making a purchase decision.